axibase/atsd/rule-engine/functions-script.md

 ## Overview

-The `scriptOut` function executes a bash or Python script located in the `/opt/atsd/atsd/conf/script` directory and returns the script's `stdout` and `stderr` output.
+The `scriptOut` function executes a bash or Python script located in the `/opt/atsd/atsd/conf/script` directory and returns the script `stdout` and `stderr` output.

 The function accepts an array of arguments which may include window [placeholders](placeholders.md) such as `entity` or `tags`.